faq2html -- Convert some particular text formats into XHTML.

 # A sudden indentation change also means the paragraph should be

 # blockquoted.
-We render broken blockquoted text in
+We render broken blockquoted text in <pre>, which may not

 # be what's wanted for things like quotes of poetry... this is probably